seblammers/sebastianlammers.com/src/routes/posts/data-in-js-00/+page.md

 So feel free to just skim through the main texts, or go through the Bonus-Parts as well.

 ## How to run the code
-Since every line of code in this series is plain **vanilla JavaScript**, you can actually just run it the browser that you are using right now to read this --- and I think that's beautiful!
+Since every line of code in this series is plain **vanilla JavaScript**, you can actually just run it the browser that you are using right now to read this --- and I think **that's beautiful**!
 Your browser is well equipped by default.

 If you're reading this on mobile that's fine too, but I assume you won't plan on running any code then.